Building a home with income in mind

 The extreme versatility of the Kingston inspired the below creation from one of our customers.

 It's not only the Aviemore and Kingston designs that inspire customers to think beyond the obvious for the income potential.
 Even homes that were primarily designed as a single dwelling have had some adventurous adjustments made to accommodate a temporary space for holidaymakers.
 Take this Wakatipu as an example:

 This design has given the owners maximum flexibility and is subtle in its execution.
 If it weren't for a lock on the hallway door you'd barely notice this had been designed to section off the rear of the house for guests.

 Where the laundry/garage access meets the hallway a second door can be locked to section off the rear of the property.
 The back bedroom has access out onto the deck, its own ensuite and additional rear access.
 The garage can be locked or open depending on guest requirements.
 The owners can rent out the whole property, just the rear room or both to different groups if needed.
 The separate access points and the thoughtful layout for sound reduction mean two groups could live there without even noticing each other!

 When building a home in New Zealand's South Island it's important to consider the popularity of the region, and if you're looking to help pay off some of the mortgage, or earn an additional income, then some of the plans above may be the ideal solution.

 If building a second dwelling isn't viable, then considering a prefab home with a slight adjustment to the floor plan can enable you to have the best of both worlds.
-If you're unsure whether a Genius Homes design, or a prefab home is right for you, why not book a free tour of our factory.
+If you're unsure whether a Genius Homes design, or a prefab home is right for your investment property, why not book a free tour of our factory.

 During the tour, you'll learn about the build process, what makes a Genius Homes house special and see designs to get you inspired.
-Click here or the image below to learn more.
+Click the link below to learn more.